 iii Respective roles of local agencies and central banks

-During the period of regulatory duopoly, which lasted until 1 September 2013, the principal regulatory body for capital market activities was the FFMS.
-The Securities Market Act delegated a considerable amount of authority to the ‘federal executive agency for the securities market’ – a role played for many years by the FFMS – in relation to both rule-making and oversight over the activities on financial markets, except for banking, insurance and audit activities.
-The federal executive agency for the securities market set the rules applicable to the distribution of securities, registered prospectuses of issue of securities by non-bank issuers (except sovereign and sub-sovereign issuers), as well as taking enforcement action against delinquent issuers.
-With respect to regulated market participants, it set out regulatory requirements for professional securities market activities, defined capital requirements, granted licences to engage in regulated activities as well as enforced regulatory requirements against non-compliant firms.
+During the period of regulatory duopoly, which ended on 1 September 2013, the principal regulatory body for capital market activities was the FFMS.
+The Securities Market Act delegated a considerable amount of authority to the 'federal executive agency for the securities market' – the role of the FFMS for many years – in relation to both rule-making and oversight over the activities on financial markets, except banking, insurance and audit activities.
+The federal executive agency for the securities market set the rules applicable to the distribution of securities, registered prospectuses for the issue of securities by non-bank issuers (except sovereign and sub-sovereign issuers), as well as taking enforcement action against delinquent issuers.
+With respect to regulated market participants, it set out regulatory requirements for the activities of the professional securities market, defined capital requirements, granted licences to engage in regulated activities and enforced regulatory requirements against non-compliant firms.

 On 1 September 2013, however, the regulatory jurisdictions of the FFMS and the Bank of Russia were merged, the FFMS was dissolved and the Bank of Russia assumed the overall regulatory and supervisory jurisdiction across all market segments, thus becoming the single 'mega-regulator'.
 To ensure continuity, the core FFMS staff members were transferred to the newly formed regulatory arm of the bank – the Financial Markets Service of the Bank of Russia.

 iv Structure of the courts